 “My mum is crying because she can’t come to our wedding.
 Can she come?”.

 “How come she gets to come but I don’t?” (sob)

 We flew to Jamaica the next day, narrowly dodging the hurricane, and our parents joined us a few days later.
 We stayed at Sandals in Montego Bay and the first order of business was to arrange our wedding.
 Julia was going to organise it for us.

 Music?
 Calypso?
 Reggae?
 Ska?

 Are sure?
 Calypso is all boom, shacka shacka!
 Bing!
 Bing!
 Whoo!

 Does the nineteenth of March work for you?

 Sure.
 That’s my birthday!

 The big day came and Georgina was NERVOUS.
-Georgina doesn’t drink but our barman thought it would calm her down to have a Monkey Fiddle, a tropical cocktail with lashings of rum.
-A few sips and Georgina had to be taken to bed.
-She recovered just in time for ‘ere come de bride and her father walked her down the aisle.
+Georgina doesn’t drink but our barman thought a Monkey Fiddle, a tropical cocktail with lashings of rum, might calm her down.
+A few sips and Georgina had to be carried to bed.
+She recovered just in time for “‘ere come de bride” and her father walked her down the aisle.

 Georgina and her mum had made a wedding dress.
 Most brides get married in white bikinis with matching veils at Sandals and wedding dresses were rare.
 Most couples didn’t have their parents there either.
 We impressed the Reverend Whatsisname and he gave us a special service.
 Most couples get a quick “I do” and “Kiss the bride”; we got the full Book of Common Prayer.